drone/docs/content/usage/overview.md

       - go test
 ```

 You can break your build into multiple named steps (see below example).
 Each step executes in a separate Docker container with shared disk access to your project workspace.
+Note that you can mix custom command and plugin steps.

 ```yaml
 script: